Cannabis is a plant that has uses as a recreational and medicinal drug.

 Ingesting: If a person consumes products containing cannabis by mouth, they will usually feel the effects within 1 hour, and the sensations will peak after 2.5–3.5 hours.
 One study suggests that the type of edible affects the time it takes to feel the effect, with hard candies kicking in quicker.

-Topical: Transdermal patches allow the ingredients to enter the body over a prolonged period.
-This steady infusion can benefit people who are using cannabis to treat pain and inflammation.
+Topical: Transdermal patches allow the ingredients to enter the body over a

 How do cannabinoids work?

 The human body naturally produces some cannabinoids through the endocannabinoid system.
 They act in a similar way to neurotransmitters, sending messages throughout the nervous system.

 These neurotransmitters affect brain areas that play a role in memory, thinking, concentration, movement, coordination, sensory and time perception, and pleasure.

 The receptors that respond to these cannabinoids also react to THC and other cannabinoids.
 In this way, cannabinoids from an outside source can change and disrupt normal brain function.

 THC appears to affect areas of the brain that control:

 Due to these effects, a person should not drive a car, operate heavy machinery, or engage in risky physical activities after using cannabis.

 THC stimulates specific cannabinoid receptors that increase the release of dopamine.
 Dopamine is a neurotransmitter that relates to feelings of pleasure.